'Revenge time' as Ghana get Uruguay in World Cup

 "We believe that it will be revenge time," Ghana FA president Kurt Okraku told BBC Sport Africa.

 "We thought we had clearly won that particular game but for that save from Suarez.
-It is very interesting for us to pitch against them again, obviously with fond memories.
+It is very interesting for us to pitch against them again, obviously with fond memories [this time].

 "It is important that we all set the record straight."